Indian retail's real problem isn't the last mile. See where the cost hides

 Small parcel shipping refers to the process of delivering individual packages that are typically under 150 pounds and do not require pallets or crates.
 These packages are small enough to be handled without forklifts and are ideal for residential delivery, e-commerce fulfillment, and low-volume shipments to multiple destinations.
 Carriers like USPS, UPS, FedEx, and DHL typically handle small parcel services.

 Small parcel shipping is essential because of its flexibility and reach.
 From retail and food delivery to healthcare and fashion, this shipping method enables businesses to reach end customers directly with greater control and customization.
-For small businesses and large retailers alike, it allows access to cost-effective transportation options, especially when integrated with advanced shipping systems.
+For small businesses and large retailers alike, it allows access to cost-effective transportation options, especially when integrated with advanced shipping software.

 Small parcel shipping refers to the transportation of individual packages that are lightweight and compact.
 These shipments typically weigh under 150 pounds and are handled through standard courier networks without requiring palletization or freight trucks.
 The process involves multiple steps that ensure quick and accurate delivery.